Beware Untrusted Simulators -- Reward-Free Backdoor Attacks in Reinforcement Learning: Methodology

 \subsection{Daze in Practice}

 One fortunate consequence of Daze's design is that it lends itself well to a practical method that is both general and easy to implement.
-Specifically, since the attack acts in the ``inner loop'' of the RL training pipeline the attack can be implemented as a wrapper or API around the base MDP $M$ or simulator $\mathcal{S}$.
+Specifically, the attack can be implemented as API wrapper around the base MDP $M$ or simulator $\mathcal{S}$, however in practice the attack may need to be hidden within normal functionality like domain randomization~\cite{tobin2017domain}.
 The only requirement for the malicious simulator developer is to choose which trigger and daze functions best suit their test time purposes while minimizing training time detectability.
-Therefore, in Algorithm~\ref{daze} we present a practical implementation of Daze as an environment wrapper which is called each time the agent chooses an action $a_t$ and looks to sample the next state $s_t$.
+For ease of interpretability, in Algorithm~\ref{daze}, we present a practical implementation of Daze as an environment wrapper which is called each time the agent chooses an action $a_t$ and looks to sample the next state $s_t$.

 The attack has three logic flows handling benign, triggered, and dazed states, respectively.
 Starting from a benign state $s \in S$, the wrapper mainly performs transitions according to the base simulator $\mathcal{S}$, but eventually transitions to a triggered state with probability $\beta$.
 Once in a triggered state $\delta(s)$, the wrapper receives the agent's chosen action and compute its error according to $\mathcal{L}_{\text{adv}}$.
 If the error is less than some threshold value $\tau$ the wrapper will perform what we call a ``null transition'', returning the benign state $s$ back to the agent without performing a simulation step.
 In this way we are able to effectively sample an action $a \sim \pi(s)$ from the policy without query access.
 If the error is greater than $\tau$ the agent enters a dazed state $\phi(s)$, where the true state $s$ is sampled from the simulator with respect to an action $a' \sim \mathcal{U}(A)$.
 Once in a dazed state, and in contrast to the theoretical MDP $M'$, the agent deterministically returns to a benign state after $k \cdot \mathcal{L}_{\text{adv}}(a, a^+)$ time steps, scaling the number of steps proportional to the adversary's error and constant $k \in \mathbb{Z^+}$.
 This design gives the agent a more dense signal of the adversary's desired behavior in continuous domains without compromising our theoretical results in Section~\ref{sec:theory}.
 Through this, Daze becomes an attack that is simultaneously lightweight, general, and highly effective, as we demonstrate empirically in Section~\ref{sec:exp}.